 You should always reference a source when:

 It is important to know which referencing style you are required to use.
 You can download a copy of the relevant Referencing Handbook from the library website.
 Don’t underestimate how long referencing takes.
 Ensure you have all the information and a basic understanding of the required format.
+Provide a reference every time you include information that is not your own.
+Failure to do this is plagiarism, an academic offence.
 Check your references against the examples given in the relevant referencing handbook.

 It is important to edit and proof-read both the main part of your assignment and your references.
 The university does not provide a proof-reading service, but you can get support with how to edit and proof-read your work.
 As you are proof-reading, ask yourself: